 As a limited company director, tax on your personal income is payable in three ways;-

 As a permanent employee earning more than £11,000 per annum you are liable for income tax on earnings over £11,000 via the PAYE (pay as you earn) system.
-With this system, your employer deals directly with the Inland Revenue, deducting any tax that you owe from your gross salary prior to paying you; therefore what you receive is your net pay, otherwise known as your take home pay (your earnings minus income tax and national insurance).
+With this system, your employer deals directly with the Inland Revenue, deducting any tax that you owe from your gross salary prior to paying you; therefore what you receive is your net pay, otherwise known as your contract income (your earnings minus income tax and national insurance).
 More about national insurance below.

 As a Director of a limited company, your tax liability is no longer confined to the PAYE system; you are also obliged to file a Self-Assessment Tax Return annually.
 Income tax rates for limited company directors are the same as they are for employees and the same income thresholds apply.
 However, you can legitimately pay yourself a small salary, equating to no more than the national insurance threshold, (currently £8,060 pa) and take the rest in dividends, thus avoiding income tax or national insurance on your salary.

 As a company shareholder, you will also pay income tax on the dividends that you pay yourself.
 However, unlike salaried income, dividend income is not subject to national insurance (NI), providing a significant tax benefit to limited company owners.

 Dividends are paid out of company profits after corporation tax (more about Corporation Tax below).